 The European Outliers: Iceland and Italy's Premium Persistence

-Reykjavik maintains its position as Europe's most expensive capital for budget travelers, with an $80–163 backpacker range that starts where many Asian destinations end.
+Reykjavik maintains its position as Europe's most expensive capital for budget travelers, with an $80.00-$163.00 backpacker range that starts where many Asian destinations end.
+Yet Iceland's luxury ceiling of $2,420.00 appears almost reasonable beside Puebla's excesses.

 Italy's Amalfi Coast ($85.00-$169.00 backpacker, $982.00-$2,290.00 luxury) demonstrates how established premium destinations have been eclipsed by unexpected competitors.
 The Coast's luxury maximum is now lower than Juneau, Alaska's ($630.00-$1,400.00), and barely exceeds Houma, Louisiana's mid-range peak of $385.00.